Amenities and adventure a stone’s throw away from Calgary

 “Bird watching, golfing, hiking, camping, fishing, farmer’s markets, a day at the horse races, shopping and more.
 To the west of the MD is Kananaskis Country, the landscape encompasses the flat prairie to the rolling foothills with the mountain vista.”
 Leslie Lambert corporate communications, MD Foothills

 As well there’s the Chinook Honey Farm, Museum of the Highwood, Kayben Farms and the Leighton Art Centre, Gallery and Museum.
-For overnight trips the MD has a bed and breakfast and
+For overnight trips the MD has a bed and breakfast and five campgrounds.

 For golfers there’s the Heritage Pointe Golf Club, the D’Arcy Ranch Golf Club in Okotoks, the Turner Valley Golf Club, the Highwood Golf and Country Club and more while adventurers in the area can take in WJ Homestead Disc Golf, Waterskiing at Predator Bay Water Ski Club and trail rides at Anchor D Guiding and Outfitting Ltd.